Right Place Right Time (album)

 Right Place Right Time is the third studio album by English recording artist Olly Murs.
 It was first released on 23 November 2012, by Epic Records.
 The album received mostly mixed and positive reviews from critics, most of whom called it catchy but predictable and said that the songs were nothing memorable.
 The album was also criticised for sounding too similar to Murs's previous album, In Case You Didn't Know (2011).

 Right Place Right Time debuted at number one on the UK Albums Chart with first-week sales of 127,000 units.
-The album has been certified double platinum by the British Phonographic Industry.
+The album has been certified quintuple platinum by the British Phonographic Industry.
 The album reached the top-five in Austria and the Republic of Ireland while achieving top-twenty positions in Australia, Canada, and the United States becoming his most successful album to date.

 The album spawned five singles.
 The lead single from the album, "Troublemaker", which features vocals from American rapper Flo Rida, debuted and spent two weeks at number one on the UK Singles Chart, becoming his most successful single to date.
 "Army of Two", was released as the album's second single achieving moderate success.
 "Dear Darlin'", became Murs' first UK top 10 hit (aside from his number ones) since "Thinking of Me" in 2010, peaking at number 5.
 The title track was released on 23 August as album's fifth single.
 A special edition version which featured a DVD of the tour was released on 25 November 2013.
 Murs re-released the album under the title, Right Place Right Time: Special Edition on 24 November, preceded by the release of new single "Hand on Heart".